-You might be wondering if there’s a simple calculator to determine how much life insurance you need.
+You might be wondering if there’s a simple life insurance calculator to determine how much coverage you need.
 Well, we go into that topic in pretty great depth here, but the good news is that it’s not as complicated as you might assume.

 How much life insurance should I get?

 Hey, we understand—you might be a little allergic to math.
 That’s why we’re blog editors instead of actuaries!
 But we’ll try to keep this simple.

 When we talk about how much coverage you’d want with a life insurance policy, what we’re really talking about is the amount of the so-called death benefit that would be provided to your beneficiaries if you were to pass prematurely.

 So if someone is describing a 10-year term life insurance policy with coverage of $1 million, that means that if the policyholder dies within that 10 year span, their loved ones would receive a tax-free payment of $1 million.

 Here’s the TL;DR way to sketch out the amount of life insurance coverage you should choose

 You’ll want to get out a pen and paper and make some quick back-of-envelope calculations.